 Using Method of Verification to Repair Your Credit

-Everyone, it seems through mass media coverage, knows how to dispute negative credit listings on your credit report.
+Everyone, it seems through mass media coverage, knows how to dispute negative credit listings on a credit report.
 This is a good thing.
-However, many people are foiled in their disputes because of the way the credit bureaus "investigate" the disputes.
+However, many people are foiled in their credit dispute efforts because of the way the credit bureaus investigate disputes.

-If you get a notice from your the credit bureaus telling you the information you disputed has been verified as accurate, you have a right to request verification.
+If you get a notice from a credit bureau telling you the information you disputed has been verified as accurate, you have a right to request verification.
 According to the Fair Credit Reporting Act (FCRA), the credit reporting agency is required to give you method of verification within 15 days of your request.
 This should be hard evidence that goes all the way back to the original creditor.

 Will the Method of Verification Help Your Credit Repair Efforts?

 The credit bureaus are not doing their job as far as performing an investigation.
 You can call them on this by asking for the method of verification.
 Most times the CRAs simply deny that they have a responsibility to provide the method of verification.
 The statute is plenty clear, though, and it's always a good idea to make the request.

 How to Know If Your Dispute is Being Investigated Properly